Welcome to the Mathematics Tutoring Lab!

 We encourage you to visit the lab to study, complete homework assignments and ask questions.
 You can drop-in for free tutoring any time we’re open.

-The Math Lab is closed on university holidays.
+The Math Lab is closed on all university holidays.

 We welcome hearing about your tutoring experience.
 Please share your anonymous feedback.